borchero/terraform-plan-comment/README.md

 > [!IMPORTANT]
 > `planfile` must be specified relative to the working directory.

-### `id`
+### `header`

-A custom identifier for the Terraform execution.
-This allows to distinguish multiple Terraform runs: each sticky pull request comment is tied to an ID.
+The header that is used for the pull request comment posted by this action.
+Changing the default allows to distinguish multiple Terraform runs: each sticky pull request comment is identified by its header.